Java syntax: Universal types

-Classes in the package java.lang are implicitly imported into every program, as long as no explicitly-imported types have the same names.
+Classes in the package java.lang (but not its subpackages) are implicitly imported into every program, as long as no explicitly-imported types have the same names.
 Important ones include:

 java.lang.System

 java.lang.System is one of the most fundamental classes in Java.
 It is a utility class for interacting with the system, containing standard input, output, and error streams, system properties and environment variables, time, and more.

 java.lang.Object

 java.lang.Object is Java's top type.
 It is implicitly the superclass of all classes that do not declare any parent class (thus all classes in Java inherit from Object).
 All values can be converted to this type, although for primitive values this involves autoboxing.

 java.lang.Record

 All records implicitly extend java.lang.Record.
 Thus, a record, while treated as a class, cannot extend any other class.